 Today when you think of California red wine, you likely think of luscious Bordeaux-style wines.
 These bold Cabernet Sauvignon-driven wines put Napa Valley on the map, and it all began in 1974 when Joseph Phelps created the very first proprietary red Bordeaux-style blend in California.

 Originally, Phelps thought Insignia would be the best wine he produced each year, which could be white or red depending on the vintage.
 After a few years, he realized that Cabernet Sauvignon and Merlot thrived in Napa Valley, and he dedicated Insignia as a Bordeaux-style blend with a minimum 50% Cabernet Sauvignon.
-Since then, Insignia has become one of the most recognizable and award-winning red wines in California, with four vintages earning perfect 100-point scores from Robert Parker Wine Advocate.
+Recent vintages are primarily Cabernet Sauvignon and do not include Merlot, but other wines in the blend may include Petit Verdot, Malbec, and Cabernet Franc.
+The 2018 vintage was 87% Cabernet Sauvignon, and 2019 was 83% Cabernet Sauvignon, 5% Petit Verdot, and 2% Malbec.
+Today, Insignia has become one of the most recognizable and award-winning red wines in California, with four vintages earning perfect 100-point scores from Robert Parker Wine Advocate.

 2019 Joseph Phelps Insignia